mccanne/sharkfest/README.md

 We leveraged the simplicity of JSON:
 * *Zed is a superset of JSON*
 * The human-readable form of Zed is called *ZSON*
-* We'll take JSON/ZSON as input and pretty-print it:
+* We can take JSON/ZSON as input and pretty-print it:
 ```
 echo '{"s":"hello","val":1,"a":[1,2],"b":true}' | zq -Z -
 ```
-Field quotes needed only when there are special characters:
+Note the we drop the quotes from field names and use them only when necessary:
 ```
 echo '{"funny@name":1}' | zq -Z -
 ```
-Fully compatible with JSON (and its corner cases):
+And're fully compatible with all of JSON's corner cases:
 ```
 echo '{"":{}}' | zq -Z -
 ```

 ## Zed is statically typed

-Unlike JSON, Zed is statically type and _comprehensive_
+Unlike JSON, Zed has a _comprehensive_ type system.

 Here is a ZSON record with a bunch of different types of values:
 ```